sinsunsan/archiref_wiki/angular-Test.md

 ***
 ### Test types

-* E2E test : test aa normal user, goint to the url, checking something exist....
+* **E2E test** : test aa normal user, goint to the url, checking something exist....
-* Unit test : test a portion of code, verifying what we expect, actually suceed
+* **Unit test** : test a portion of code, verifying what we expect, actually suceed
+* **black box testing** : equal to E2E, we test the site on the users perspective, not trying to underestand what is behing

 ### Inside a test spec